'25-'26 Openings

 No phone calls.
 We will accept applications until the positions are filled.
 You will be contacted by a member of the Hiring Committee if we are interested in pursuing your application.

-Join Our Inspiring Team as a 2nd Grade Teacher at Mountain Sage Community School!
+Join Our Inspiring Team as a Paraprofessional at Mountain Sage Community School!

-Mountain Sage Community School, a Waldorf-inspired, public charter school serving grades K-8, is excited to welcome a passionate and dedicated 2nd Grade Teacher to our diverse faculty.
-If you’re committed to fostering creativity and a love of learning in young children, we want to hear from you!
+Mountain Sage Community School, a Waldorf-inspired public charter school serving grades K-8, is excited to welcome a passionate and dedicated Paraprofessional to our vibrant faculty.
+If you’re committed to supporting students’ educational journeys and fostering a love of learning, we want to hear from you!

-At MSCS, we embrace the principles of Waldorf education, creating enriching experiences that nurture the physical, emotional, and intellectual growth of our students.
-Our lead teachers have the unique opportunity to loop with their classes for multiple years, fostering strong, lasting relationships and deepening their understanding of each student's individual learning journey.
-As a 2nd Grade Teacher, you’ll play a critical role in shaping a joyful, imaginative classroom environment that encourages exploration and discovery.
+At Mountain Sage, we embrace the principles of Waldorf education, creating enriching experiences that nurture the physical, emotional, and intellectual growth of our students.
+As a Paraprofessional, you'll play a vital role in providing individualized support to students and assisting teachers in creating a positive and engaging classroom environment.

 Key Responsibilities: